remyla/damas-core/README.md

 Visit the demo server at https://demo.damas.io

 ## Related Links
-https://demo.damas.io a public demo server running damas-core server NodeJS in docker

 http://damas-software.org is a website which presents the projects related to damas-core
 https://syncplanet.io is a Saas using damas-core as backend
 http://dabox.io is collaborative platform for architecture using damas-core as backend
 https://github.com/PRIMCODE/damas-flow is a flow graph interface
 https://github.com/PRIMCODE/damas-dashboard is a web control center and admin intreface, usable but not well packaged and documented yet.
 Get in touch if interested
 http://primcode.com PRIMCODE is the company behind the development, the distribution and the maintenance of damas-core

 ## Contributors